HNU-WQW/LFSSMam/README.md

 ### Evaluation

-Currently, we only publicly release the optimal trained weights for UrbanLF_Real.
+Currently, we only publicly release the optimal trained weights for UrbanLF_Syn.

 1.Please download the pretrained [VMamba](https://github.com/MzeroMiko/VMamba) weights: